 For external examinations, the Principal's Nominee will apply to NZQA for the appropriate assistance.
-In the first instance, parents/caregivers should check with Mrs Boyd, Head of Faculty Whare Tautoko that you will qualify.
-To assist NZQA's acceptance of your application, it is important that you have an ongoing history of special assistance at the school.
+In the first instance, parents/caregivers should check with Mrs Boyd, Head of Faculty Whare Tautoko to check that they qualify.

 School expectations, deadlines, lateness and extensions